gnames/htindex/README.md

 : Takes a string.
 Sets a path to the output directory.
 This directory will contain error log and results data.

+`-p, --progress`
+: Takes a positive integer.
+Sets the number of titles in a batch.
+After each batch there will be a message in the output that states how many titles are processed and the rate in titles per minute.

 `-r, --root`
 : Takes a string.
 Sets a root path to add to the input file data.
 This creates complete absolute path to zip files with volumes.